 quick link next to the search.

-The sitemap lists all
+The sitemap lists all pages

-appear in alphabetical order but rather in the order of the menu
+in alphabetical order but rather in the order of the menu

 All the links on our site open in the same window; however some